Do Not Fear Problems of the Rear

 Below are common Q&A that Dr. Shiraz Farooq has shared from his practice ColoWell America to help patients seeking hemorrhoid treatment:

 Are hemorrhoid treatments covered by insurance?

 Yes!
 Contact us or your provider to verify your eligibility for services.
-ColoWell America carries the following insurances, Cigna, Aetna, Blue Cross Blue Shield, United Healthcare, Medicare, Medicaid, Freedom Health, and Optimum HealthCare, Wellcare Health Plans, Sunshine Health, and Molina.
+ColoWell America carries the following insurances, Cigna, Aetna, Blue Cross Blue Shield, United Healthcare, Medicare, Freedom Health, and Optimum HealthCare, Wellcare Health Plans, Sunshine Health, and Molina.
 We also offer Self-Pay rates.

 Will I need to schedule multiple visits to treat hemorrhoids?

 Depends on a case-by-case basis.
 Most cases require one to three appointments to prevent recurrence.